← Back to work

 Data-rich, action-poor.

-Most AI tools in this space fail in one of three ways: they produce analysis without a clear action, they generate plausible-sounding output that isn't grounded in real data, or they claim personalisation while delivering the same output for every user.
+Most AI tools in this space fail in one of three ways: they generate plausible-sounding analysis without a clear action, they claim personalisation while delivering the same output for every user, or they predict rather than prioritise.
 Impressive in demos.
-Useless in practice.
+Unreliable in practice.

 For the investor